MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-backup-guide.md

 author: cawrites
 ms.author: chadam
 ---
-# SQL Server Back up Applications - Volume Shadow Copy Service (VSS) and SQL Writer
+# SQL Server Backup Applications - Volume Shadow Copy Service (VSS) and SQL Writer
  [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]

-SQL Server provides support for Volume Shadow Copy Service (VSS) by providing a writer (the SQL writer) so that a third party backup application can use the VSS framework to back up database files.
-This paper describes the SQL writer component and its role in the VSS snapshot creation and restore process for SQL Server databases.
+SQL Server provides support for Volume Shadow Copy Service (VSS) by providing a writer (the SQL writer) so that a third-party backup application can use the VSS framework to back up database files.
+This paper describes the SQL writer component and its role in the VSS snapshot creation and restores process for SQL Server databases.
 It also captures details on how to configure and use the SQL writer to work with backup applications in the VSS framework.

 ## Infrastructure of VSS

 VSS provides the system infrastructure for running VSS applications on Windows systems.
-Though largely transparent to both user and developer, VSS does the following:
+Though largely transparent to both user and developer, VSS:

 - Coordinates activities of providers, writers, and requestors in the creation and use of shadow copies.
 - Furnishes the default system provider.
-- Implements the low level driver functionality necessary for any provider to work.
+- Implements the low-level driver functionality necessary for any provider to work.

 The VSS service starts on demand; therefore, for VSS operations to be successful, this service must be enabled.